-One of the most well-known internship programs is Career Bridge.
+One of the most well-known internship programs is Career Edge.
 It is an innovative program that allows you to apply for paid internships at Canada’s leading private, public or non-profit sector employers.
-The program offers paid internships of four, six, nine or 12 months for recent immigrants:
+The program offers paid internships of four, six, nine or 12 months for recent immigrants with:

 It’s important to find someone who can coach or mentor you and share information about the sales and marketing sector in Canada.
 Many professional associations offer this type of “buddy” program, where a seasoned member guides a junior one.

 As well, many immigrant-serving organizations, such as CAMP Networking, have such mentorship programs where they team up a newcomer with someone in their professional field.
 The Mentoring Partnership brings together recent skilled immigrants and established professionals in the GTA in occupation-specific mentoring relationships.
 The program is managed by the Toronto Region Immigrant Employment Council.